grahamjh99/VisionDrive/project-feedback.md

 **1** | _Does not meet expectations._
 **2** | _Meets expectations, good job!_

-Additionally, each project's readme "Requirements" section includes a list of skills students are expected to demonstrate.
-For example, Unit Project 1 might ask students to demonstrate:

-  - Command of basic Python data structures
-  - Command of basic Python syntax and control log
-  - Comfort with calculating basic descriptive statistics

-In preparing qualitative feedback for students, consider how well students performed in each of these areas.

 #### Capstone Project Grading

-Capstone projects do not include guided prompts; therefore, they do not use the same 3-tiered challenge structure as the unit projects.
-Instead, capstone projects have a core set of requirements and deliverable formats that should inform your evaluation of student work.
+Capstone projects do not include guided prompts; therefore, they do not use the same 3-tiered challenge structure as our unit projects.
+Instead, capstone projects simply define a core set of requirements and deliverable formats that should inform your evaluation of student work.

 For example, Part 1 of the Capstone project asks students to:
 - Host a lightning talk with 2-3 topics
+- Create a slide deck for this talk
 - For each topic, include:
  - problem statement
  - potential audience
  - project goals/success metrics
  - possible data source

-Instructors should use their best judgement to *score* each of these requirements using our simple 3-point rubric (0-2).
+Instructors should use their best judgement to *score* each of these requirements using the GA rubric.

 Score  | Expectations
 --- | ---